Xilinx/open-amp/apps/machine/microblaze_generic/README.md

 device tree example: openamp-linux-u-MicroBlaze.dtsi

 Build the OpenAMP Linux userspace library and application via Yocto.
-The open-amp and libmetal recipes are in this yocto layer:
+The open-amp and libmetal recipes are in this Yocto layer:
     https://github.com/OpenAMP/meta-openamp

-* Add the `meta-openamp` layer to your layers in your yocto build project's `bblayers.conf` file.
+* Add the `meta-openamp` layer to your layers in your Yocto build project's `bblayers.conf` file.
 * Add `libmetal` and `open-amp` to your packages list.
 E.g. add `libmetal` and `open-amp` to the `IMAGE_INSTALL_append` in the `local.conf` file.
-* You can also add OpenAMP demos Linux applications packages to your yocto packages list.
+* You can also add OpenAMP demos Linux applications packages to your Yocto packages list.
 OpenAMP demo examples recipes are also in `meta-openamp`: https://github.com/OpenAMP/meta-openamp/tree/master/recipes-openamp/openamp-examples